SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 ### Requirements

-- Git (e.g. Git for Windows)
+- Git (Git for Windows)
 - Visual Studio 2019 or 2022 - for the install I select workloads "Game development with C++" and ".NET desktop development"
 - CMake
 - Python (3.*)

-I have only built/tested on Windows 10.
+I have only built/tested on Windows 10 using the commands below.
 Other platforms may need further fixes/changes

 ### Installation

-Using a shell e.g. Git for Windows BASH shell.
+Using a Git for Windows BASH shell.

 Clone the repository branch: